 Unlike software-based encryption, the hardware encrypted USB drives are not depending on the host device to store password and encryption key.
 Such type of data is storing in the disk itself.
 The encryption process is offloaded from the host and will be doing by the onboard processor.
 For that reason, there is no need for installation of any third-party software on host devices.
 This avoids the hustle of updating encryption software from time to time.

 It is normally found that one method to hack/compromise the encrypted USB data by software encryption is altering the number of unlocking attempts.
 This can be achieved by an expert if the password and encryption key is stored in host device memory.
-The hardware encrypted USB devices are making this approach much difficult since the encryption key and password is storing on the USB itself.
+The hardware encrypted USB devices are making this approach much difficult since the encryption key and password are storing on the USB itself.
 The encryption is always ON since the encryption is tied to the specific drive, which ensures protection that an encrypted software USB cannot provide.

-Biometric Protected USB drives
+Biometric Protected USB Drives

-USB drives with biometric protections are also available in consumer market nowadays.
+USB drives with biometric protections are also available in the consumer market nowadays.
 Such flash drives provide the protection based on mainly one biometric parameter: the fingerprint.
-This can achieve a protection of higher degree since fingerprints are unique to every person.
+This can achieve the protection of higher degree since fingerprints are unique to every person.
 Such protected USB drives do not come cheap and may not be advisable for day to day usage.
 There is an IMEEK Fingerprint Encrypted Flash Drive 32GB available from Amazon for $35.00.

 The security of ordinary USB drive’s is at high risk if necessary steps are not taking.
 Using the freeware method to protect USB data is a convenient and affordable method that anyone can make use of.
 One can either choose to preserve USB contents distinctly, create encrypted USB partition or even password protect USB drive entirely according to their convenience.
 If the USB data is valuable, it is worth to invest in hardware-based encrypted USB drives.
 Such drives can eliminate the risks that software based encrypted USB drives possess.